Term deposits vs savings accounts

 Things to consider when choosing between a term deposit and a savings account

-So now you’ve seen how term deposits and savings accounts compare - but is there anything else to consider?
-Of course there is.
-Some things can’t be summed up with a simple side-by-side comparison, but instead come down to how you use your money.
+Now you’ve seen how term deposits and savings accounts compare.
+But some things can’t be summed up with a simple side-by-side comparison.
+It may come down to how you use your money.

 So make sure you keep these things in mind when deciding where to stash your hard earned cash: